 The Dixon Northeast Quadrant Specific Plan (NQSP) establishes a land use and circulation plan, policies and guidelines for the ultimate development of 643 acres in the northeast portion of the City of Dixon.
 The specific plan defines the land use and development concepts to be applied in the plan area and is intended to implement the objectives and policies of the City of Dixon General Plan.
-The specific plan is a policy document that establishes general criteria for development to be implemented through a Planned Development (PD) or equivalent regulatory mechanism.
+The specific plan is a policy document that establishes general criteria for development to be implemented through a Planned Unit Development (P⊎D) or equivalent regulatory mechanism.

-As part of the 1993 Dixon General Plan Update, the City had designated the 643-acre area for development by amending the land use from agriculture to Employment Center (E) and Highway Commercial (HC) use and determined it was appropriate to develop. specific planning standards to direct the future development and annexation of this area with the NQSP adopted in 1995.
+Several factors resulted in the City of Dixon's decision to prepare the NQSP.
+At the time of Specific Plan initiation, the NQSP Area was outside the city limits.
+As part of the 1993 Dixon General Plan Update, the City had designated the 643-acre area for development by amending the land use from agriculture to Employment Center (E) and Highway Commercial (HC) use and determined it was appropriate to develop.
+The City had received three separate requests for annexation from properties within the plan area.
+Further, a major commercial truck service station had been proposed at the Pedrick Road/I-80 interchange, which would create a commercial node within the City's Sphere of Influence but outside of the city limits.
+It was, therefore, concluded that the timing was appropriate for developing specific planning standards to direct the future development and annexation of this area with the NOSP adopted in 1995.